jasperan/f1-telemetry-oracle/articles/connecting_telemetry_with_jet.md

 # Web Sockets

-Web sockets are especially important in our case, as they are the way we chose for communicating the front-end (Oracle JET-powered website) and our message queues.
-Web sockets are a type of implementation of standard sockets (which sit on the transport layer), however they communicate through the application layer.
-Standard sockets, as we know them in telecommunications engineering, are located on top of the transport layer, which makes them extremely efficient.
-On the other hand, web sockets sit on top of the application layer, which means that they encapsulate sockets in the transport layer over HTTP, and this encapsulation also allows to have an easier programming interface: the programming syntax and know-how is much easier than it would be for us to program them using standard sockets.
-Most things about connectivity, heartbeats, exceptions... are taken out of the equation and they are presented to us in an easy API.
+Web sockets are especially important in our case, as they are the way we chose to communicate the front-end (Oracle JET-powered website) and message queues.

+Web sockets are a type of implementation of standard sockets (which sit on the transport layer).
+However, they communicate through the application layer.
+Standard sockets, as we know from telecommunications engineering, are located on top of the transport layer, which makes them extremely efficient.
+On the other hand, web sockets sit on top of the application layer which means that they encapsulate sockets in the transport layer over HTTP and this encapsulation also allows to have an easier programming interface: the programming syntax and know-how is much easier than it would be for us to program them using standard sockets.
+Most things about connectivity, heartbeats, exceptions, among others are taken out of the equation and presented to us in an easy API.

-So, the idea of the web sockets is to communicate the web front-end with the message queue back-end.
-When messages are requested by the front-end, they are consumed / popped from the queue and an acknowledgement is sent to the back-end, to verify the message was properly received.
+So, the purpose of the web sockets is to communicate the web front-end to the message queue back-end.
+When messages are requested by the front-end, they are consumed/popped from the queue and an acknowledgement is sent to the back-end to verify the message was properly received.

 It's also important to note that, whilst we benefit from an easier API when using web sockets, we lose a bit of performance.
-However, in our case, with the amount of KB/s being sent in our architecture, the difference is negligible, and it doesn't at all affect the performance of our real-time dashboard in the front-end.
+However, in our case, with the amount of KB/s being sent in our architecture, the difference is negligible and it doesn't at all affect the performance of our real-time dashboard in the front-end.

-So, to summarize: in our use case, the client will be the front-end implemented in JET, and the server will be our telemetry listener, inserting data into the RabbitMQ message queue.
-The front end makes requests using web sockets, and changes display values based upon what we receive.
+So, to summarize: in our use case, the client will be the front-end implemented in JET, and the server will be our telemetry listener inserting data into the RabbitMQ message queue.
+The front end makes requests using web sockets and changes display values based upon what we receive.

 ## WS Server (Back-end)